opcode81/sensAI/README-dev.md

 ### Manually Running the Docs Build

-The docs build can be run without tox via
+The docs build can be run via

     sh build-docs.sh